 - Click Save.
 The account is saved.
-This is used by Orchestrator to retrieve the Robot credentials when it needs to if you also have the Robot provisioned in Orchestrator.
+Orchestrator uses this to retrieve the Robot credentials when it needs to, if you have the Robot provisioned in Orchestrator.

 After performing the steps above, you have to provision the Robot in Orchestrator.
 As you are now using CyberArk® to store your passwords, please note that in the Provision Robot window, you no longer have to add the password.
 However, the user is still mandatory.